carhartl/jquery-cookie/CONTRIBUTING.md

     $ open http://0.0.0.0:8124/test/index.html

 _Note: we recommend cleaning all the browser cookies before running the tests, that can avoid false positive failures._

+###Automatic build
+You can build automatically after a file change using the following command:

+    $ grunt watch